Concise

 12.3.
 The architect will ensure that the design complies with all relevant statutory requirements, including building requirements.

 12.4.
-The Client shall promptly sign off the Client Approval RIBA Work Stage 4 Sign-Off Form presented by the Architect/Consultant indicating approval of the work performed.
+The Client shall promptly sign off the Client Approval RIBA Work Stage 4 Sign-Off Form presented by the Architecture North Ltd indicating approval of the work performed.

 12.5.
-The Architect/Consultant shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.
+The Architecture North Ltd shall not be held liable for any delays or errors resulting from the Client's failure to timely approve or sign Client Approval Forms.

 12.6.
-It is the Client’s responsibility to appoint or otherwise engage any Other Client Appointments required to perform work or services under separate agreements and require them to collaborate with the Architect/Consultant.
+It is the Client’s responsibility to appoint or otherwise engage any Other Client Appointments required to perform work or services under separate agreements and require them to collaborate with the Architecture North Ltd.

 12.7.
-The Client shall confirm in writing to the Architect/Consultant the work or services to be performed by any Other Client Appointments.
+The Client shall confirm in writing to the Architecture North Ltd the work or services to be performed by any Other Client Appointments.

 12.8.
 The Client acknowledges that they have the right to appoint third-party consultants of their choice for their Project.